jimfhahn/ils-middleware/README.md

 In the `dags` subdirectory, add a python module for the DAG.
 Running Airflow locally through Docker (see above), the DAG should appear in the list of DAGs or display any errors in the DAG.

+To add any new DAGs to `ld4p/ils-middleware:latest` image, either build the image locally with `docker build -t ld4p/ils-middleware:latest .` or uncomment the `# # build: .` line in docker-compose.yaml while commenting out the previous line `image: ${AIRFLOW_IMAGE_NAME:-ld4p/ils-middleware:latest}`.

 ## Dependency Management and Packaging
 We are using [poetry][POET] to better manage dependency updates.
 To install